 - Description: Take a focus sequence with the slit viewing camera. - Move to a nominal NIHTS focus target of J=12-13.
 Note the x,y position of the star in ZTV, as you will need that in the script.
 If you are not using LMI, the LMI filter entry value in the script will be OPEN.
 Note that each LMI filter will require a different NIHTS dichroic position.
 The script handles this by prompting you to move the dichroic to a given location depending on the LMI filter you request.
-The script will take a total of 7 different focus steps with 4 exposures taken at each step.
+The script will take a total of 7 different focus steps with 2 exposures taken at each step.
 The images are copied to a folder entitled focus_0 (focus_1, focus_2, etc).
 30" × 30" thumbnails are extracted around the star for each image.
 Gaussian fits are performed in both x and y directions.
 The FWHM of each fit is calculated and plotted against focus values for the final fits.
 The best focus for x and y are printed to the terminal screen.
 Once a focus is found in one LMI filter, you should be able to switch between filters and stay in focus, as long as you move the dichroic accordingly.

-- xpos x position of the star of interest - ypos y position of the star of interest - -filter (optional) LMI filter you will be using for simultaneous observations.
+- xpos x position of the star of interest - ypos y position of the star of interest - filter LMI filter you will be using for simultaneous observations.
 If not using LMI, the default filter is 'SDSSr'.
 Choices for other filters are: 'OPEN', 'B', 'V', 'R', 'VR', 'SDSSg', 'SDSSr', 'SDSSi', 'OIII', 'Ha_on', 'Ha_off', 'WC', 'WN', 'CT', 'BC', 'GC', 'RC'.
-See Table 2 for more details on these filters. - -seeing (optional) estimated sky seeing in arcseconds.
-The default is 2 arcsecond seeing.
-This value holds well for actual seeing between 1 and 2 arcseconds. - -x_exptime (optional) slit viewing camera exposure time (s).
-The default is 3 second exposures.

--step - (optional) step size in microns.
+See Table 2 for more details on these filters. - step step size in microns.
 The default step size is 50 microns which is well suited for a well sampled focus curve.
 We recommend larger step sizes when the seeing is poor (> 2").
-Smaller step sizes of 20 microns may be needed when seeing is better than 1 arcsecond, however step sizes less than 10 microns generally are not meaningful.
+Smaller step sizes of 20 microns may be needed when seeing is better than 1 arcsecond, however step sizes less than 20 microns generally are not meaningful.